Exeter Chiefs

 Exeter Chiefs (officially Exeter Rugby Club) is an English professional rugby union club based in Exeter, Devon.
 They play in Premiership Rugby, England's top division of rugby.

 The club was founded in 1871 and since 2006 has played its home matches at Sandy Park, a purpose-built facility on the outskirts of the city.
 They have been known by the name Chiefs since 1999.
 The club was promoted to the Premiership for the first time in 2010.
 Since promotion, the Chiefs have become one of the leading clubs in the Premiership, winning the championship title twice, in 2016–17 and 2019–20 respectively, and reaching a further four finals.
-In October 2020, the Chiefs won the Champions Cup, the top prize in European club rugby union, for the first time, defeating French club Racing 92 in the final of a tournament that was disrupted by the COVID-19 pandemic.
+In October 2020, the Chiefs won the Champions Cup, the top prize in European club rugby union, defeating French club Racing 92 in the final.

 Exeter are the only club to win the top four tiers of English rugby, winning the Premiership in 2017 and 2020, RFU Championship in 2010, National League 1 in 1997 and National League 2 South in 1996.
 They have won the Anglo-Welsh Cup/Premiership Rugby Cup three times, most recently in 2022–23, and the European Rugby Champions Cup once, in 2020.

 The current director of rugby is Rob Baxter, who was appointed in March 2009.